 While it's Khalil who pays the ultimate price — being shot while reaching for his comb during a traffic stop — it's Starr who will be dogged by the fact that she was a witness and a friend.
 Starr, like her uncle, lives in two worlds — her working class, primarily black neighborhood — and her primarily white, wealthy, private school.
 She lives her life always aware of where she is — code shifting — being as formal and proper as possible at school and among her classmates, and being less formal with her friends, family, and neighborhood.
 It's something everyone does — but when you're ______ while Black, it's a survival skill.

 What struck me most about The Hate U Give was how active Starr is on Tumblr.
 Thomas, who is active on both platforms, is the first author I've read who realistically portrays the online/offline culture of both.
 Actual threads, campaigns, and memorials are mentioned in the book.
-This book is very much grounded in the time in which it's written, in the same way that Towers Falling does.
+This book is very much grounded in the time in which it's written, in the same way that Towers Falling is.

 I hope The Hate U Give ends up on school curricula across the country.
 It needs to be read.
 It needs to be discussed.
 I also look forward to whatever else Angie Thomas might write.